Indonesia men's national ice hockey team

 The Indonesian national ice hockey team (Tim nasional hoki es Indonesia) is the national men's ice hockey team of Indonesia and has been an associate member of the International Ice Hockey Federation (IIHF).
-Indonesia is currently not ranked in the IIHF World Ranking and have not entered in any World Championship tournaments or at any Olympic Games, but have played in the Challenge Cup of Asia, a regional tournament for lower-tier hockey nations in Asia.
+Indonesia has not qualified to any Olympic Games, but played in two World Championships tournaments.
+The team is currently ranked 58th in the IIHF World Ranking and 20th in Asian Ranking.

 History

-The national team's first ever ice hockey match was a 10–0 loss on 19 January 2017, to Jakarta Dragons at the Bintaro Jaya Xchange Ice Skating Rink in Bintaro, Tangerang.
-Many of the Indonesian national team's players that partook in the match came from the Batavia Demons, a team that won the 2016 City Cup international ice hockey tournament (B Division invitational with some import player from Taiwan) which was held in Singapore.
+The national team's first ever ice hockey match was a 10–0 loss on 19 January 2017 to Jakarta Dragons at the Bintaro Jaya Xchange Ice Skating Rink in Bintaro, Tangerang.
+Many of the Indonesian national team's players that partook in the match came from the Batavia Demons, a team that won the 2016 City Cup international ice hockey tournament (B Division invitational with some import players from Taiwan) which occurred in Singapore.

-Indonesia made its debut in the international tournament at the 2017 Asian Winter Games in Sapporo, Japan.
+Indonesia debuted in the international tournament at the 2017 Asian Winter Games in Sapporo, Japan.
 Their first tournament match was supposed to be against Iran, but their opposition was disqualified due to eligibility issues.
 Iran still played their scheduled match against Indonesia on 17 February 2017, resulting a 10–3 win for the former.
 However, the game was considered as an exhibition game and its results had no bearing in the standings of the tournament.
-Indonesia later lost 13–2 to Malaysia in their first Asian Winter Games.

-Indonesia made its debut in ice hockey tournament at the 2017 Southeast Asian Games.
-Finished last place after losing all four games.